 The simulation results helped Trond to better understand how to capture pressure to obtain more energy from the water flow, and how to avoid unnecessary turbulence and drag.
 The simulations have also contributed to increasing the effectiveness of the water turbine design.
 Although the optimized turbine construction was reduced by 30% in size, has almost half the number of turbine blades and the turbine has a smaller diameter, the new design is still as effective as its predecessor.

-The images above show the comparison of the turbulent kinetic energy for the initial casing design (first) and the optimised casing design (second).
-The optimised design had vastly reduced turbulence, resulting in a more streamlined flow around the casing.
+The images above show the comparison of the turbulent kinetic energy for the initial casing design (first) and the optimized casing design (second).
+The optimized design had vastly reduced turbulence, resulting in a more streamlined flow around the casing.

 “When comparing local software with SimScale, with on-premises CAE software, it took 1 hour to prepare the geometry, 1 hour to set up the simulation, and up to 49 computing hours to complete one run; however with SimScale, the processing time was dramatically decreased to 1/2 hours in real time on 32 cores (48 hour computing time on 32 cores).
 On top of that, with the ability to run multiple simulations at the same time, I was able to use up to 150 computing hours in just 2 working days,” said Trond Gudmundsen.